-The matchbook in his hand was a curious thing, brand new, emblazoned with a cheap ink-stamped logo from his dry cleaners.
+In his hand, the matchbook was a curious thing, brand new, emblazoned with a cheap ink-stamped logo from his dry cleaners.
 Why a book of matches?
 Durante had no idea.
 He struck a match and lit the last cigarette from his pack, leaving the empty box in the middle of his otherwise desolate desk.

-Through the frosted interior window he could see the gauzy outline of Gingger’s jet black hair.
-The office at Pier 76 probably hadn’t been renovated in its 85 years, it still had original 1950’s charm.
-The old wires that snake around the molding dated back to the late 1990’s.
+Through the frosted interior window, he could see the gauzy outline of Gingger’s jet black hair.
+The office at Pier 76 probably hadn’t been renovated in its 85 years.
+It still had the original 1950’s charm.
+The old wires that snake around the molding dated back to the late 1990s.
 Durante wasn’t sure anything traveled through those wires.
 He often thought of cutting them to test his theory, but he’d hate to be wrong.
 So he never has.
-They just hang like old dead vines, friends to the empty pipes and crumbling wood walls.
+They hang like old dead vines, friends to the empty pipes and crumbling wood walls.

-Gingger was smart, he could tell, probably smarter than him and that’s what made him nervous around her.
+Gingger was smart, he could tell, probably smarter than him, and that’s what made him nervous around her.
 She said she lived in District 11, but her paycheck cleared a credit union in District 10.
 He’d never seen her apartment.
 She always insisted on the luxe SROs near the Financial Towers in District 09.
-Durante didn’t care, the first time there the clerk saw his business card and mistakenly asked if it was on the company account.
+Durante didn’t care.
+The clerk saw his business card, and mistakenly asked if it was on the company account the first time there.
 He’s been charging it to the company three nights a week for four months straight.
 He didn’t care if they fired him.
 He wished he learned that trick years ago – it would have saved him thousands.
 He’s sick of this dead-end job.
 No one tells him anything.
-“The less you know the better…”
+“The less you know, the better…”

-Durante looked up smoke swirling around his head – he had never been good with machines and he was too scared to ask Dane’s operations manager to come back and fix them every time they went down.
+Durante looked up smoke swirling around his head – he had never been good with machines, and he was too scared to ask Dane’s operations manager to come back and fix them every time they went down.
 He didn’t know if the girls broke them, or if they were just shitty machines.
 He wouldn’t put it past Dane for buying the cheapest ones on the market, but that wasn’t the issue.
 Durante couldn’t help but remember the time the operations jerk made a scene in front of Alice.
 The machine wasn’t even plugged in, probably hadn’t been for days, no one noticed.
-Durante didn’t give a shit about the machine not working, walking across the docks to the customs rack to swipe the paper-trackers was the only reason he had to leave the office all night.
-Alice had only been there three weeks, the fastest Durante had ever worked it and he was about to seal the deal.
-After the operations lug left the rest of day was a mess.
-Durante couldn’t even look Alice in the eye, he became a stuttering 13-year-old.
+Durante didn’t give a shit about the machine, not working.
+Walking across the docks to the customs rack to swipe the paper-trackers was the only reason he had to leave the office all night.
+Alice had only been there three weeks, the fastest Durante had ever worked it, and he was about to seal the deal.
+After the operations lug left, the rest of the day was a mess.
+Durante couldn’t even look Alice in the eye; he became a stuttering 13-year-old.

 Alice didn’t show up the next day and never came back to work.
-Durante tried to set-up a chance encounter by staking out her address, she lived in District 12 and a STRC cop found him sleeping in his car at 10am — asked him to leave.
+Durante tried to set-up a chance encounter by staking out her address.
+She lived in District 12, and an STRC cop found him sleeping in his car at 10 am — asked him to leave.
 He never even saw Alice come or go.
 Maybe she had given him a fake address.

 The collar on Durante’s shirt was biting into his neck, but he didn’t want to flinch.
-It’s hard to pinpoint when it started, he learned very slowly that power came with the clothes and he has now made a habit of dressing the part.
+It’s hard to pinpoint when it started.
+He realized very slowly that power came with the clothes, and he has now made a habit of dressing the part.
 Dressing up is worth the razing he gets from Dane’s dock hands and the paper-jockeys at the C-Rack.
-In this office he’s a king to an audience of two.
+In this office, he’s a king to an audience of two.

 Tonight she’s all business.
 “When you get back, if I’m still here, you can tell me about the Scrubbers you promised to buy me.”
 Durante tried to hide his shaking hands by casually grabbing his coat off the rack.
 He knew this wasn’t a threat.
 She meant it.
 “I’ve just about got it set up.
 Top of the line, next year’s tech, Dane got me in touch with a guy,” he lied.
-Two weeks previous, as he felt Gingger pulling away, he suggested that he could buy her some Scrubbers.
+Two weeks previous, as he felt Gingger pulling away, he suggested buying her some Scrubbers.
 He thought she’d turn him down, that she didn’t like Wetwork.
-He could have sworn she would be repulsed by the idea, but she seemed to love him more just for offering.
-Instead she looked deeply into his eyes, a tear formed in hers.
+He could have sworn the idea would repulse her, but she seemed to love him more just for offering.
+Instead, she looked deeply into his eyes, a tear formed in hers.
 “Really?
 That would be the nicest thing anyone has ever done for me.”
 He sincerely couldn’t tell if she was lying to him or not.
 But he didn’t want to let on, and he didn’t want to let her go.
-He figured a gift like this and she’d have to stick around for at least a year.
+He figured a gift like this, and she’d have to stick around for at least a year.
 But Scrubbers, he didn’t have that kind of money, those were Tiffany-class Wetwork.
 He lied about talking to Dane.
 The most he’d ever said to uncle Dane was hello as he fumbled through a thank you for giving him the job.

 © 2013 Zachary Mortensen | 001.001.01 “Elevator Down”